tango-controls/rfc/8/README.md

 ## Tango Device Server specification

- The specication of '''Device Server''' aims the process of Device management, being it self a Device.
+ The specication of '''Device Server''' aims to define the process of Device management, being it self a Device.

 ### Goals

- A Device Server in a Tango Controls System aims to control the process of communication and lifecycle of one or several Device.
+ In a Tango Control System a Device Server is in charge of managing the life cycle and the communication protocol of one or several Tango Devices.

 Additionally, it aims to:

-* Provide a blackbox that register the operation executed on every Device
+* Provide a blackbox that registers the operations executed on every Device

 * Be usable as a Device